ashutoshmjain/gita/src/knower.md

 ## Sāṃkhya

 While the bulk of Sāṃkhya and Advaita are overlapping, the core difference is in the boundary conditions—origin and dissolution.
 The Sāṃkhya school of thought considers a perpetual duality of Prakriti and Purusha—the potential and the observer.
-Advaita considers a definite beginning from a singularity (seed), albeit in a cycle of demise and regeneration.
+Advaita considers a definite beginning from a singularity (seed), albeit recurring cycles of demise and regeneration.

 Let us understand the core concepts with Sāṃkhya because this path is easier for the scientifically-predisposed mind, and it satisfies the question that haunts both science and religion: "What was there before the universe began?".
 In other words, Sāṃkhya is designed for minds that need logical closure.
 It is an analytical view of Vedic science.
-The word "Sāṃkhya" in Sanskrit literally means "a number."
+The word "Suṃkhya" in Sanskrit literally means "a number."
 Sāṃkhya thus means "of numbers" or "analysis of numbers."

 ### Knowledge vs. Information